Coming Soon. Rough Draft.

 One of its old chimneys and the southern wall of the Great House were reportedly still standing in 1695.
 Historians generally agree that the Great House, the first European-built structure in Portsmouth, sat near what is now the southeast corner of Court and Marcy streets (formerly Pitt and Water streets).
 That puts it across from the modern entrance to the Memorial Bridge end of Prescott Park.
 Strawbery Banke Museum today is literally in the “back yard” of the original Great House.
 The area that is the museum may once have been used as an orchard.
 The Laconia Company’s original thousand-acre grant to John Mason included much of what is currently downtown Portsmouth.
 (7)

-Garrison House in York Maine is probably similar to the one built in Portsmouth as well.
+The Garrison House in York Maine is also probably similar to the one built in Portsmouth.

 Life was relatively peaceful for this settlement and trading with the Natives was commonplace.
 It wasn’t until King Philips War in 1675 that hostilities occured.
 Nethertheless, a small fort was built called “The Castle” in what is now New Castle, NH.
 A history of the Fort will be told on a seperate page.